Document Hub

 Looking back

 Where it led: Document Hub is the clearest example of how I now work — AI-assisted, shipping beyond handoff, owning the outcome rather than the deliverable.
-It made the case internally that design on our team can move from problem to working product directly, and it fed my wider push for AI-driven design and prototyping across the Sales Org.
+It made the case internally that design can move from problem to working product directly.